yenla9/LookforSupTran/README2.md

 ## Part 2:
 ### Contain a tool (visual_data_analysis.ipynb) that examines cardholder 2, cardholder 18 and cardholder 25 transaction activities.

 The graph shows a few spikes for cardholder 18 when compared to cardholder 2.
+It requires validation with cardholder 18.
 ![Comparison chart](https://github.com/yenla9/LookforSupTran/blob/main/2_18.GIF)

 The graph shows 9 anomalies for cardholder 25 and it requires validation with the cardholder.